LONI Storage Policy

 1. Storage Systems

 Available storage on LONI high performance computing machines is divided into six file systems (Table 1).

-All of the file systems share common characteristics.
+All file systems share a common characteristic.
 When they are too full, system performance begins to suffer.
 Similarly, placing too many individual files in a directory degrades performance.
-System management activities are aim at keeping the different file systems below 85% of capacity.
-It is strongly recommended that users hold file counts below 1,000, and never exceed 10,000, per directory.
+System management activities are aimed at keeping the different file systems below 80% of capacity.
+It is strongly recommended that users hold file counts below 1,000, and never exceed 10,000, per subdirectory.
 If atypical usage begins to impact performance, individual users may be contacted and asked to help resolve the issue.
-When performance or capacity issues become significant, system managers may begin purging files, stopping jobs, or take other actions to ensure the stability and continued operation of the system.
+When performance or capacity issues become significant, system management may intervene by requiring users to offload files, stopping jobs, or take other actions to ensure the stability and continued operation of the system.

 2. File System Details